From $9,800+ | 1-1.5 Hour Surgery

 The majority of women benefit from a subpectoral augmentation; however, Dr. Pirani will make the decision with you after reviewing the advantages and risks associated with subglandular, subfascial, and subpectoral augmentations.

 - A lower incidence of capsular contracture (thick scar formation around the implant)

 What Is A Dual Plane Breast Augmentation?

-The Dual Plane method combines the aesthetic advantages of both a subpectoral as well as a subglandular implant insertion.
-With this technique, the upper two-thirds of the breast implant is covered by muscle.
+The dual plane method combines the aesthetic advantages of both a subpectoral and a subglandular implant insertion.
+With this technique, the upper two-thirds of the breast implant are covered by muscle.
 The lower third of the breast implant is covered by only glandular breast tissue.
-This allows the upper portion of implant to have more tissue coverage and the lower third of the implant to have a more rounded appearance.
-This results in a much more natural appearing breast contour.
+This allows the upper portion of the implant to have more tissue coverage and the lower third of the implant to have a more rounded appearance.
+This results in a much more natural-appearing breast contour.

-Dr. Pirani regularly performs dual plane subpectoral breast augmentations in addition to offering complete subglandular and subfascial placements.
-Dr. Pirani will alter the technique he uses depending on your unique anatomy and aesthetic goals.
+Dr. Pirani regularly performs dual plane subpectoral breast augmentations in addition to offering complete subglandular and subfascial placements, altering the technique he uses depending on your unique anatomy and aesthetic goals.

 Who Is A Good Candidate For Breast Augmentation?